 - Service Contracts - Setup a fixed billing service contract against the property and put the amount in the price column.
 This will then generate a task when it is due to be sent.
 When ready to issue, you will follow the bulk issue invoices process below:

-Bulk issue invoices
+Bulk issue invoices (service contracts only)

 - Select all tasks requiring invoicing.